 Prematriculation Summer Program (PSP)

-For six weeks during the Summer, incoming first year medical students actively participate in a simulation of basic science course work.
-They are previewing what is to come in medical school (not reviewing their undergraduate studies).
+For three weeks during the summer, select first year medical students actively participate in a simulation of basic science course work.
+They are previewing& what is to come in medical school (not reviewing their undergraduate studies).

-- are exposed to significant portions of anatomy, histology, biochemistry, molecular science and genetics that comprise much of the first year curriculum;
+- are exposed to significant portions of anatomy, histology, biochemistry, molecular science and genetics that comprise some of the first year curriculum;

 - take part in lecture, lab and small group learning venues;